agwolz/gg_data_challenge/README.md

 * Or, write a webscraper to pull in information from where these high potential organizations receieve donations
 <br><br>

-### Clustering of Key Attributes per Status
+### Clustering and Pairings of Key Attributes per Status
 With our high-level retention metric in place and progression pipeline built, I would like to spend time deep-diving into the attributes of higher status non-profits.
-I'd approach this with a k-means clustering to start teasing out the successful attribute of our non-profits.
+I'd approach this with a k-means clustering and pairplots to start teasing out the successful attributes of our non-profits.
 <br><br>
 **Data requirements:**<br>
 * I'd use the GG API to pull in additional demographic attributes like project themes, time of project posting, project region, and featured
+* I'd also leverage features like acquisition category, unique donors, and whether they completed the accelerator to provide a diverse picture of our non-profits
 <br><br>